Key Takeaways

 The sudden crash has triggered widespread speculation of a potential rug pull, with the broader market questioning the integrity of the MANTRA team.

-While the actual cause of the collapse remains unclear, the market has drawn comparisons to the infamous LUNA crash of 2022.
-As uncertainty looms, CCN breaks down what we know so far — and why the token’s decline is painting a worrying picture.
+While the actual cause of the collapse remains debatable, the market has drawn comparisons to the infamous LUNA crash of 2022.
+As uncertainty looms, CCN breaks down what we know and what the future holds for the token after this unfortunate event.

 OM’s price crash took the crypto market by surprise.
 For a token with nearly all holders in profits some weeks back, the 90% crash reversed most of these gains.